-The Counties should study and determine how best to protect solar-developable land, formulating regulations to accomplish this purpose.
+The Counties should study and determine how best to protect solar-developable land, formulating regulations to accomplish this purpose, and how solar energy can be extended to benefit underserved populations.
 Land valued at \$900/acre will not be developed.
 The solar industry should be consulted, and County policies should be drafted to encourage development.
+The needs and resources of the region's Native American tribes should be incorporated into plans.

 Energy Storage: Energy storage is currently the missing link in our electricity systems.
 It is the holy grail of the utility industry.
-Coupling it with solar generation moves solar power from an intermittent source delivering power when the sun is shining to a dispatchable resource that can deliver power dependably.
-Solar then competes favorably with fossil and nuclear generation, and it's a game changer for the energy industry.
-A fully competitive energy market also affords a completely different view of what the energy grid future could look like, and how it could be operated.
+Coupling it with solar generation moves solar power from an intermittent source delivering power when the sun is shining to a flexible and dispatchable resource that can deliver power dependably and improve grid reliability.
+Solar paired with energy storage competes favorably with fossil and nuclear generation, and it's a game changer for the energy industry.
+A fully competitive energy market at the state and local level also can transform what the energy grid future could look like, and how it could be operated.

-Transmission and Interconnection: Enabling transmission is required to capture solar where it's most appropriate (open space), and move it to where it's most needed (urban centers).
+Transmission and Interconnection: Enabling sufficient transmission is required to capture solar from where it's most appropriate (low-impact open space), and move it to where it's most needed (urban centers).
 At present, lack of transmission is one of the main impediments to full deployment of solar in Riverside and San Bernardino Counties, although Southern California Edison's West of Dever project is a notable exception.
-The Counties must plan new enabling transmission.
-Planning new transmission is a long-term strategy.
-The

-Counties should\allocate resources to coordinate with all affected agencies, draft long-term plans and take the planning lead.
+The Counties must plan now to enable new and expanding transmission.
+Planning new transmission requires a long-term commitment.
+The Counties should_allocate resources to coordinate with all local, state and federal agencies, draft long-term plans and take the lead in coordination.